 Don’t forget about Instagram!
 While you can’t add links in Instagram posts, you can use an Instagram bio link tool that updates with your latest blog posts.

 The image size for an Instagram post is 1200 x 1200 pixels or a 1:1 ratio.

 Pinterest is an awesome traffic source for bloggers.
 To get your blog posts shared on Pinterest, create and publish 5 pins to promote your blog post.

 The image size for a Pinterest pin is 1000 x 1500, or a 2:3 aspect ratio.

 Use a Pinterest scheduler like Tailwind to schedule your pins.
 You should spread out your pins several days or weeks apart.
 You can also add your pins to Tailwind Communities in your niche so others can share your pins too.

 Share your post on social media

 Once your post is published, share it on Facebook, Twitter, and anywhere else your audience is.
-Add it on your Stories too.
+Add it to your Stories too.